-How to Install BigchainDB Server with pip
+How to Install BigchainDB with pip

-BigchainDB is distributed as a Python package on PyPI so you can install it using pip.
+BigchainDB (i.e. both the Server and the officially-supported drivers) is distributed as a Python package on PyPI so you can install it using pip.
 First, make sure you have an up-to-date Python 3.4+ version of pip installed: